The Making of a Gigolo (16) - Epilogue

-That might have been manageable, in the Four Square Free Church of
+That might have been manageable.
+The Four Square Free Church of

-Granger, which had a total of ten pews in the sanctuary—a
+Granger had a total of ten pews in the sanctuary - a

-room about forty by thirty feet in size, including the alter and choir
+room about forty by thirty feet in size, including the altar and choir

 It was the sixty-four students from Granger High, who also crashed the